d3tourrr/NomiKin-Discord/README.md

 # Setup

-You need an instance of this Discord bot per AI companion you wish you invite to a Discord server, but you can invite the same Discord Bot/companion pair to as many servers as you'd like.
+You can run a Discord integration for as many Nomis and Kins in one instance of this integration as long as your system supports the load (this integration is lightweight), and you can invite the same Discord Bot/companion pair to as many servers as you'd like.

 1. Make a Discord Application and Bot
    1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and sign in with your Discord account.